 Pack Plenty of Food and Water with You

 There have been many cases where stranded motorists survived on the food and beverages they had in their vehicles with them.
 One group of sisters lived off of water and cookies until help arrived.
 Pack enough drinks and snacks to cover each person traveling for two to three days.
 Try to include healthy foods like nuts, whole grain crackers, fruits, and veggies.

 When your supplies get low, replenish them when you can.
 You never know how long of distance it is between stops while traveling.
 What may seem like a developed area of the country may not offer a lot in the way of restaurants and filling stations.
 The first big box store you find, stop at it.
 Purchasing snacks and drinks in bulk saves time and money.

 There isn’t a single way to prepare for unforeseen events because it’s impossible to know what type of challenges you’ll face on the road with your family.
 By planning ahead and alerting others of your route, knowing the area you’re traveling to, and performing routine maintenance on your vehicle before departing, however, you avoid making the same risks amateur travelers take by being completely unprepared.

-Bob Gorman is a freelance writer and a passionate blogger.
+Guest post: Bob Gorman is a freelance writer and a passionate blogger.
 He likes writing articles that cover travel, automotive and car related topics.
 He has written numerous articles and contributed to several other blogs.
 When he is not writing, he spends his time with his four year old son and his wife Lana.